 Weight preaching simple focus for struggling Islanders

-Doug Weight knows it won't be easy for the New York Islanders to get back in the playoff race, but the interim coach is preaching a simple approach in taking it one game at a time with half the season remaining.
-Coming off their second straight 100-point season and the franchise's first playoff series win in 23 years, the Islanders stumbled from the start of this season.
+In this Saturday, Jan.
+19, 2013 file photo, New York Islanders assistant coach Doug Weight watches the action from the bench during an NHL hockey game against the New Jersey Devils at the Nassau Coliseum in Uniondale, N.Y.
+Doug Weight knows it won't be easy for New York Islanders to get back in the playoff race, but the interim coach is preaching a simple approach in taking it one game at a time with half the season remaining, Wednesday, Jan.
+18, 2017.
+EAST MEADOW, N.Y. -- Doug Weight knows it won't be easy for the New York Islanders to get back in the playoff race, but the interim coach is preaching a simple approach in taking it one game at a time with half the season remaining.

 Add your comments below